omunroe-com/http2specwiki/ContinuationProposals.md

 * must refer to the ':' headers first (duh...)
   * today this would imply HEADERS frames start with either one or two opcodes per ':' header, or implies a new opcode type or a different frame...

-## Fragment HEADERS in the same way as DATA frames
+## Remove CONTINUATIONS, Fragment HEADERS using END_SEGMENT flag.
-[Roberto] I'd restate this as: Remove CONTINUATION frames, and repurpose the END_SEGMENT flag to mean the end of a set of headers.

 Remove the CONTINATION frame and allow HEADERS to be fragmented in the same way that DATA frames are:
 * Remove the continuation frames.